shishupal082/ftp-application/FTP/app_readme.txt

 If /api/upload_file request with same filename then it will add 1, 2, ... recursively
-- instead of rename existing file and as it is and rename current filename
+- instead of rename existing file and as it is and rename current filename New ApiRole added for file delete
+    - isDeleteFileEnable

 Future releases
 -------------------